maxlanceund/equal-system/papers/the-undefinability-of-goodness-virtue-and-justice-en.md

 ## Abstract

+For centuries, philosophers have been defining goodness, virtue, and justice—attempting to lock their content into a formula, a principle, or an essence.
+This paper argues that this game is doomed to fail, and therefore chooses to withdraw, proposing an alternative way of understanding these concepts.

-Goodness, virtue, and justice are core objects of traditional ethics, yet all historical attempts to define them have failed to reach consensus.
-This paper does not attempt to provide new definitions.
-Instead, it argues that these concepts are undefinable because they are not lockable objects of certainty in themselves.
-Drawing on the framework of *Uncertainty Submersion*, this paper contends that goodness, virtue, and justice are directional signals locked by systems within operational windows—they point toward the system's own maintenance and operational continuity, rather than fixed content.
+The alternative proposed is as follows: goodness, virtue, and justice are directional signals locked by systems within operational windows—pointing toward the system's own maintenance and operational continuity, rather than fixed content.
+This paper does not attempt to provide new definitions, but argues that these concepts are undefinable because they do not belong to the category of the definable.
 Their content shifts with changes in the system's boundary conditions, and their validity ceases when operations terminate.
-This paper presents six cross-civilizational historical counterexamples and six positive examples, demonstrating both the different contents these concepts condense into across different systems, and the clear boundaries they possess even in well-functioning systems.
+The paper presents six cross-civilizational historical counterexamples and six positive examples, demonstrating both the different contents these concepts condense into across different systems, and the clear boundaries they possess even in well-functioning systems.
 Falsifiability conditions are explicitly stated to maintain the framework's testability.
-This paper offers no definitions, only descriptions of operational trajectories.
+This paper is descriptive rather than normative—it does not answer "what kind of goodness is good," but only describes "how goodness is locked within systems."

 ---